-President Donald Trump issued an executive order last week that would pause federal payroll tax obligations for many Americans as the economic consequences of the pandemic continue.
+President Donald Trump issued an memorandum last week that would pause federal payroll tax obligations for many Americans as the economic consequences of the pandemic continue.
 The order defers the withholding, deposit, and payment of payroll taxes from the first day of September through the end of December.
 What does this mean for Americans?

-Although payroll tax applies to both employers and employees, the recent executive order focuses on the share that workers pay directly.
+Although payroll tax applies to both employers and employees, the recent order focuses on the share that workers pay directly.
 Individual payroll tax includes a 6.2% tax on wages for Social Security and a 1.45% tax for Medicare.
 The planned deferral only applies to the Social Security portion of the tax and specifies that eligible participants must make less than $4,000 in a biweekly pay period, or about $104,000 per year.

 Even then, the impact will vary.
 The deferral will not affect those who do not have salaries to tax, like the unemployed or retired.
 The amount deferred will also be larger for eligible Americans who receive higher wages and so would otherwise pay more in taxes.
 The nature of the wage cap — which restricts the deferral to people making less than $104,000 — is also important.
 Because it considers individual earnings rather than household income, all earners who make less than the stated amount can participate, regardless of the salaries of the rest of their household.

 Still unclear is whether employers must release planned withholdings to employees right now, as well as when or if participating Americans will need to pay the deferred taxes.
 Unless additional legislation forgives the taxes, the initiative will act similarly to an interest-free loan.

 Internal Revenue Service data on tax returns indicates that individual payroll tax represented 12% of total taxes, or $3,965 for the average American household in 2018.
 The amount of taxes deferred will be less than that because of the four-month time frame, the focus on just the Social Security share of the tax, and eligibility restrictions.